 Starring: Russell Crowe, Ed Harris, Jennifer Connelly

-If there is only one movie on the list that shows just how frustrating it can be to have such an expanded mind, then this is the genius movie that shows the negative side of being a genius perfectly.
+If there is only one movie on the list that shows just how frustrating it can be to have such an expanded mind, then this is the one that shows the negative side of being a genius perfectly.
 “A Beautiful Mind” is a necessary movie for everyone to watch, genius or not, for just bringing to light what it means to be a genius sometimes - mental illnesses and all (though not every genius has a mental illness, just to clarify).

 Finding Forrester (2000)